Since 2002, passengers have paid TSA Aviation Security Checkpoint Fund whenever they pay for their airline tickets. Is it a tax or a user fee?

 Originally set at $2.50 per segment, Congress raised the Aviation Security Checkpoint Fund (TTSA) Fee to $5.60 per one-way trip in 2013 as part of the Bipartisan Budget Act of 2013.
 About one-third of all revenue collected through this fee is diverted to the U.S. Treasury’s General Fund.
 Is this a tax or a user fee on aviation passengers?

-TTSA screening grew to over 858 million passengers by 2023, generating nearly $4.6 billion.
-Yet the number of checked bags was just 484 million, about thirty percent of which $4.6 billion goes to the TSA.
-As a result, while the Security Fee revenue has increased, nearly $1.6 billion was diverted in 2023 alone to the General Fund.
+TTSA screening grew to more than 900 million passengers by 2025, generating substantial revenue.
+Yet the number of checked bags was over 500 million.
+Around 30 percent, about $6 billion, goes to the TSA.
+As a result, while Security Fee revenue has increased, more than $1.6 billion is diverted to the General Fund alone.

-That explains why not enough money is going to the TSA to keep everything operational and suggests that if the passengers are paying to support the TSA, then more of the funds need to go to support and maintenance.
+That explains why not enough money goes to the TSA to keep everything operational.
+It suggests that if passengers are paying to support the TSA, more of the funds should go toward support and maintenance.
 There is enough money, but the general government funding is taking it.

-A total of $250 million annually has been deposited into the Aviation Security Capital Fund (ASCF).
-The ASCF is responsible for funding Passenger Screening and Checked Baggage Screening equipment and installing it.
-This allocation has meant that the $250,000 annual allocation has continued since 2002.
+A total of $250 million annually is deposited into the Aviation Security Capital Fund (ASCF).
+The ASCF is responsible for funding and installing Passenger Screening and Checked Baggage Screening equipment.
+This allocation has meant that the $250,000,000 annual allocation has continued since 2002.
+A new bill containing $500,000,000 for explosive detection is under consideration.

 When TSA passenger screening equipment fails, it leads to longer queues at the security checkpoint.
-Passengers don’t get what they pay for, and don’t see.
+Passengers don’t get what they pay for, and don’t see the problems.

 When Explosive Detection System (EDS) machines fail, passengers’ baggage quickly piles up in the bowels of the airport (unseen to the consumer).
 The breakdown of these machines becomes an unseen issue.
 Breakdown at carry-on baggage is easily seen.